craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 Target a creature within your Weapon Range and establish Line of Sight.
 Make an Attack Roll against that target's Reflex.

-If you hit, you deal your Weapon Damage as normal, and you have Advantage your next Attack Roll against that target.
+If you hit, you deal your Weapon Damage as normal, and until the end of your next turn, you have Advantage on your next Attack Roll against that target.

 ## Up and Gone
 ###### REQ: 1EXP